kushagrasingh772/e-marketplace/README.md

 ![Performing_Regression](/images_readme/14.jpg "Regression Ss")

-i**i) K-means Regressor:**K-means clustering as the name itself suggests, is a clustering algorithm, with no predetermined labels defined ,like we had for Linear Regression model, thus called as an Unsupervised Learning algorithm.
+**i) K-means Regressor:**K-means clustering as the name itself suggests, is a clustering algorithm, with no predetermined labels defined ,like we had for Linear Regression model, thus called as an Unsupervised Learning algorithm.

 ## **Logic and working:** K-means simply partitions the given dataset into various clusters(groups) with different features.